How to Sell a House By Owner in Louisiana: A Pelican State FSBO Guide

 - Structures: Age, additions, alterations, permits, age of each structure’s roof, and any defects or damage in the structure (roof, walls, floor, attic, ceilings, foundation, basement, etc.)

-- Electrical, heating and cooling, appliances: Electrical, heating and cooling system, fireplace, permanently installed or built-in appliances, and security system
+- Electrical, heating and cooling, appliances: Electrical, heating and cooling systems, fireplace, permanently installed or built-in appliances, and security system

-- Miscellaneous: Building restrictions, restrictive covenants, historic district, usage or safety conflicts, government liens or taxes, pending litigation, HOA membership, animal or pet presence, the presence of hazardous materials (asbestos, radon, mold/mildew, formaldehyde, meth labs, etc.) and other possibly hazardous situations, such as Solution mining injection wells
+- Miscellaneous: Building restrictions, restrictive covenants, historic district, usage or safety conflicts, government liens or taxes, pending litigation, HOA membership, animal or pet presence, the presence of hazardous materials (asbestos, radon, mold and mildew, formaldehyde, meth labs, etc.) and other possibly hazardous situations, such as solution mining injection wells

-Louisiana also has a mandatory disclosure form for the presence of lead-based paint and/or lead-based paint hazards.
+Louisiana also has a mandatory disclosure form for the presence of lead-based paint and lead-based paint hazards.

 If in doubt about a problem with the home’s condition, most top real estate agents would recommend you disclose it.
 If you know of an issue and choose not to disclose a major problem, and that defect is later discovered, you could be held liable for damage or subsequent costs.